abouhid/Tic-Tac-Toe/README.md

 # Tic Tac Toe Project

 > In this project, it is assigned for us to create a Tic Tac Toe game using only Ruby to increase our knowledge on the OOP concepts.
-This project was split in 4 milestones.
+This project was split in 4 milestones, which were:
+- Setting up the project
+- Designing the user interface
+- Creating the game logic
+- Writing the game instructions

 > The main goal of this project is to asure we master classes,objects and methods, and to learn how to work better with Ruby and GitFlow.